MicrosoftDocs/dynamics-365-project-operations/articles/psa/implementation-guides/project-planning-tracking.md

 ---
 title: Project planning and tracking
-description: This topic provides a link to information about planning and tracking in Project Service Automation.
+description: This article provides a link to information about planning and tracking in Project Service Automation.
 author: kfend
 ms.custom:
   - dyn365-projectservice